BrandonTsai/brandontsai.github.io/IELTS_Tips/_posts/2021-01-03-Writing Tips: Task 1 - Formal Examples.md

 – Say what you would like the manager to do**

-Dear Sir or Madam,

-I am writing to express my displeasure with the oven I bought from your shop in Edgecliff two weeks ago.

-The oven works very well at the begingin.
-However, it start showing some issues after two weeks.
-Sometimes, it just can not work fully funtionally, especially the power of the oven is not enough.

-I have phoned your shop yeaterday, and a young girl answered the phone.
-I described the problems of my oven and ask her to change a new oven for me.
-But she said she does not have the permission and reject my request.
-What is worse, her attitute was very rude and impatitant.

-Please give me the refund or replace a new one to me.
-Besides, I would strongly suggest you to watch the displines of your employees.
-Make sure they are well trained.

-Your faithfully,

-Lulu Chiu

 Dear Siror Madam

 **I am writing to express my disappointment with** one new fridge that I bought two weeks ago in your shop.
 After purchasing the Frigorific 5000 at your shop, it was sent to my house two days later.
 At the moment that I received it, the **technician** sent by you help me to connect it properly, and apparently it was working well.
 But, after two weeks it made a loud noise during the night and completely stopped working from there on.